JunkyDeveloper/vaultwardentools/README.md

 # Tools for working with vaultwarden/bitwarden (_rs) and vaultier

-# This packagename was former bitwardentools!
+# This packagename was knows as bitwardentools!
 See DISCLAIMER

 This package containers a python3+ client for bitwarden which uses both a native python implementation but also wraps the official npm `@bitwarden/cli`.